A fixed-point algorithm for matrix projections with applications in quantum information: Proof of Theorem 1

 We then obtain

 The first inequality follows from~\eqref{second inequality}, the second inequality from~\eqref{middle inequality}, and in the last inequality we used~\eqref{fist inequality}.
-If we denote $a_n = B_R(S_n)^2-B_R(T)^2$ and $\xi=(2\mu \lambda_{\min}(R))^{-1}$ we can rewrite the above inequality as $a_n \leq \xi (a_n-a_{n+1})$.
+If we denote $a_n = B_R(S_n)^2-B_R(T)^2$ and $\xi=(2\mu \alpha)^{-1}$ we can rewrite the above inequality as $a_n \leq \xi (a_n-a_{n+1})$.
 The latter recursive relation gives

 which proves an exponentially fast convergence of the value of the Bures distance in the number of iterations.
+From Theorem~\ref{strong convexity}, we have that $\mu = \alpha^\frac{1}{2}/(2\beta^\frac{3}{2})$.
+Moreover, from Lemma~\ref{lemma: non commuting}, in the general case, and Lemma~\ref{uniform commuting} when all the invariant matrices commute, we obtain the value of $\xi$ in Theorem~\ref{theorem convergence}.

-From the results of Section~\ref{Uniform lower bounds} we obtain $\xi=k^{\frac{d}{2}+1}$.
-Moreover, when all the symmetric matrices commute, the tighter analysis yields $\xi=k^{\frac{3}{2}}$.
-The constants appearing on the r.h.s. of equation~\eqref{convergence} result from a worst-case argument.
+\begin{remark} The constants appearing on the r.h.s. of equation~\eqref{convergence} result from a worst-case argument.
 We observe that the actual constants are much smaller in practice.
-Whether or not a tighter analysis, at least in some regimes, could lead to better constant is still an important open problem.
-In particular, we note numerically that the convergence is still very fast even for very small minimum eigenvalues (and even in the limit of vanishing minimum eigenvalue).
+Whether or not a tighter analysis, at least in some regimes, could lead to better constants is still an important open problem.
+In particular, we note numerically that the convergence is still very fast even for very small minimum eigenvalues. \end{remark}